alimo76/UTD-19/ReadMe.md

 [UTD-19 Dataset](https://doi.org/10.3929/ethz-b-000437802)

+## Notebooks

+The notebook in this repository has been cleaned using `nbconvert` to remove Colab-specific widget metadata and ensure compatibility with GitHub rendering.

 ## Citation
 Loder, A., Ambühl, L., Menendez, M. et al. Understanding traffic capacity of urban networks.
 Sci Rep 9, 16283 (2019). https://doi.org/10.1038/s41598-019-51539-5